stuffnting/11ty-notes/data-cascade.md

 </ul>
 ```

+## Merging data

-Note, the `tags` have been concatenated, the `template` has been updated to the last in the chain, but the `title` has remains the same as the template; because template front matter has a higher priority than layout front matter.
+The `tags` in the example above have been concatenated, the `template` has been updated to the last in the chain, but the `title` has remains the same as the template; because template front matter has a higher priority than layout front matter.
 The merging of the data _uses data deep merge_, which is similar to `lodash.mergewith`.
 Without data deep merge the `tags` would not have been merged, and the `tags` in `my-template` would have prevailed.
 It is possible to turn data deep merge off, see [here](https://www.11ty.dev/docs/data-deep-merge/) for more.

 ## Template and directory data